Lafayette Fire Department Recruitment Process

 - Applicants shall not have been convicted of a felony.

-- Must be able to successfully complete both the written aptitude examination and extensive physical agility test.
+- Must be able to successfully complete both the written aptitude examination and extensive physical agility test with passing scores.

 - Must submit to two (2) oral interviews.

 - Applicant must successfully pass a polygraph test.

 - Applicant must not have been convicted of illegal delivery of drugs for monetary or material gain.

 - No illegal use of any type of drugs for 2 years prior to applying.

 - Eligibility ends on the applicants 36 birthday.

 - State of Indiana HOUSE BILL 1359, Sec 5 (a) - effective July 1st, 2016: Waives the maximum hiring age restrictions that apply to the appointment and hiring of police officers and firefighters for an individual who is a veteran of the armed forces and who is not more than forty (40) years and (6) months of age.
 Provides that an individual who is appointed as a police officer or a firefighter as the result of a waiver is eligible to become a member of the 1977 police officers' and firefighters' pension and disability fund (1977 fund).
 Requires a member of the 1977 fund to retire at 70 years of age.

 Application / Appointment Process